paralax/ColossalOpera/intermediate/longest_common_substring.md

 # Bonus

-Can you find the longest common substring of all pairs of words in this Limerick poem?
+Can you find the longest common substring of any pair of words in this Limerick poem?

     There was a young rustic named Mallory, who drew but a very small salary.